 There aren’t many techniques that are being loved by modern elite trainers and old-school powerlifters as well.
-Every fitness enthusiast that has followed GVT once seems to fall in love with the benefits it offers in muscle development.
+Every fitness enthusiast who has followed GVT once seems to fall in love with the benefits it offers in muscle development.

 Although German volume training has been considered a perfect training protocol for mass development, it has been proven efficient in trimming down fat as well.

 Before we further discuss the effectiveness of GVT on fat loss, let’s get through some of the basics of german style volume training first.

 What is German Volume Training (GVT)?

 German volume training came in existence back in the 1970s when the coach of the German national weightlifting team came up with a new training protocol that was intended to bulk up his lifters.
 This new protocol was focused on an increase in the total volume of training for a limited duration of time.
 This training protocol was distinguished for its high volume, rigid work, and rest structures.

 The most unique characteristic about german volume training is its rep range and number of sets.
 Increasing the number of repetitions to achieve high volume could negatively affect muscle hypertrophy, whereas, increasing the number of sets is the most sensible way to increase the volume.

 But what should be the optimum weight to train while GVT?
 Weight should be 60% of your one-rep max.
 A simple thumb rule is, last 8 to 10 sets should be very very difficult to complete, if you can complete the 10th rep of the 10th set without supporter then you need to increase the weight.

 GVT has been considered a training protocol for mass gain, but does it affect fat loss as well?
 Definitly yes.